OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 ### -Unique

-Specifies that if a subset of the input objects has identical properties and values, only a single member of the subset will be selected.
+Specifies that if a subset of the input objects has identical properties and values, only a single member of the subset should be selected.

+**Unique** selects values _after_ other filtering parameters are applied.

 This parameter is case-sensitive.
 As a result, strings that differ only in character casing are considered to be unique.
+Add the **CaseInsensitive** parameter to perform case-insensitive comparisons.

 ```yaml
 Type: System.Management.Automation.SwitchParameter